kimshortreed/DSCsandbox/missing-gnome-poster.md

 ### 4.5.
 Clone the tear-off tabs

 >##### Tips
->- We will use the **Select tool** to move our vertical dashed line and vertical text into place, then we will group and then clone the one tear-off tab to create as many as we need to fill the bottom of the page.
+>- We will use the **Selector tool** to move our dashed line and text into place.
+Then, we will group the line and text together to create a completed tear-off tab.
+Finally, we will clone our first tear-off tab to create as many as we need for the bottom of the page.

 #### 4.5.1.
-Use the "Select tool" to arrange the vertical dashed line and the contact information (the tear-away tab) to near the bottom left of the page area
+Use the "Selector tool" to arrange the vertical dashed line and the contact information (the tear-away tab) to near the bottom left of the page area

 >##### Tips
->- Use the **Select tool** to arrange the dashed line and the contact text until they look like they are spaced appropriately.
+>- Use the **Selector tool** to arrange the dashed line and the contact text until they look like they are spaced appropriately.
 There is no right or wrong with this step.
 Try to arrange them until they look good to you.
->- You can also use the **Select tool** to scale either the the dashed line the contact text, in order to get them to fit together better, visually.
+>- You can also use the **Selector tool** to scale either the the dashed line the contact text, in order to get them to fit together better, visually.

 - Here is an example of how to arrange the dashed line and the contact text so they are spaced relatively evenly:

 ![Inkscape arrange dashed lines](images/tear-off-tab-arrange-dashed-line-and-text.png)

 #### 4.5.2.
-Use the "Select tool" to select and "group" the dashed line and the contact text
+Use the "Selector tool" to select and "group" the dashed line and the contact text

 >##### Tips
 >- _Inkscape_ has a **group** feature that allows you to turn two or more objects into one object, and back again.
-This is handy in cases like our dashed line and contact text: we have lined things up the way we want and groping them together will allow us to move them around as one object, so that we do not have to arrange them again.
+This is handy in cases like our dashed line and contact text: we have lined things up the way we want and grouping them together will allow us to move them around as one object, so that we do not have to arrange them again.
->- To **group** objects, click to the outside of both objects you want to (you can even click outside the **page area**), then hold the mouse click and drag a box around the objects you want to group together.
+>- To **group** objects, use the **Selector** to drag a box around the objects you want to group together.

 ![Inkscape selecting multiple objects](images/select-dashed-line-and-contact-text.png)